Ilyas Kashmiri

-Ilyas Kashmiri, also referred to as Maulana Ilyas Kashmiri, Mufti Ilyas Kashmiri and Muhammad Ilyas Kashmiri (10 February 1964 – 3 June 2011), was a Pakistani ex-Special Forces Islamist guerrilla insurgent who fought against Indian troops in Kashmir.
+Ilyas Kashmiri (10 February 1964– 3 June 2011) was a Pakistani ex-Special Forces Islamist turned terrorist who fought against Indian troops in Kashmir.

-NBC News reported that United States officials had mentioned him as a possible successor to Osama bin Laden as head of Al-Qaeda.
-Prior to his death, a CNN News headline called him the "most dangerous man on Earth", while the late journalist Syed Saleem Shahzad said of him that "he is invariably described by the world intelligence agencies as the most effective, dangerous, and successful guerrilla leader in the world."
+NBC News said that United States officials had mentioned him as a possible successor to Osama bin Laden as head of Al-Qaeda.
+Prior to his death, a CNN News headline called him the "most dangerous man on Earth", and the journalist Syed Saleem Shahzad said "he is invariably described by the world intelligence agencies as the most effective, dangerous, and successful guerrilla leader in the world."